flexatone/vigilnaut/doc/articles/swppc/swppc.md

 Even within a single virtual environment, installed packages can drift from the project's specified requirements.
 A developer might mistakenly install a package in the wrong virtual environment, or install a new package that inadvertently upgrades another package.
 When installed packages deviate from vetted requirements, unexpected behaviors can result, or worse, malware can be installed.

 The `fetter` command-line application searches an entire system (or targeted virtual environments) for installed Python packages.
 Once found, those packages can be validated against a requirements or lock file, or audited for security vulnerabilities.
 Deployed as a `pre-commit` hook, these checks can be performed on `git` commit or push and integrated into continuous integration workflows.
-Going further, with `fetter` teams can enforce environment or system-wide package control.
-Just as cybersecurity tools such as Airlock Digital offer application allow listing, `fetter` can be used for Python package allow listing.
+Going further, with `fetter` teams can enforce environment or system-wide package allow listing.

 Beyond core validation operations, `fetter` permits searching installed packages, deriving new requirements from observed packages across multiple environments, and unpacking and purging package content.